 An interactive map providing information on which states have been the subject of studies or reports, which states have pilot programs or initiatives in place, which states have developed ability-to-pay standards and/or other state-specific information related to fines, fees and bail practices.

 Community Courts use alternative sanctions such as treatment, training, or education instead of fines.
+See examples of Alternative sanctions and amnesty programs.

 Many government and non-profit organizations have published reports that examine issues surrounding fines, fees, and bail practices.